Installing Hyper-V Enhanced Session Mode (Guest Tools)

 Installing “Guest VM Packages”, gives a better user experience with VMs in general.
 This is why since Kali Linux 2019.3, during the setup process it should detect if Kali Linux is inside a VM.
 If it is, then automatically install any additional tools (in Hyper-V’s case,

-This article will help you to enable the Enhanced Session Mode, which opens up the possibility of clipboard sharing and windows resizing.
+This article will help you to enable the Enhanced Session Mode, which improves latency and opens up the possibility of clipboard sharing and windows resizing.

 Changing the Setting of the Virtual Machine